AP News Guide: Facebook's widening crisis over user data - WDEF

 Federal election records show that the Trump campaign paid Cambridge Analytica roughly $6 million.
 But the campaign has denied using the firm’s data, saying it relied on the Republic National Committee for its voter information.

-Cambridge Analytica was backed by the conservative billionaire Richard Mercer, a hedge fund manager who supported the Trump campaign.
-At one point, the firm’s vice president was Stephen Bannon, who later became Trump’s campaign chairman and White House adviser.
+Cambridge Analytica was backed by the conservative billionaire Richard Mercer, a hedge-fund manager who supported the Trump campaign.
+At one point, the firm’s vice president was Steve Bannon, who later became Trump’s campaign chairman and White House adviser.

 Trump’s former national security adviser, Michael Flynn, disclosed an advisory role with Cambridge Analytica last August.
 But the firm’s parent company, Strategic Communication Laboratories, later said that position never materialized.
-The company has surfaced in the U.S. probes into Russian interference in the 2016 presidential election.
-Special counsel Robert Mueller has requested that the firm turn over the emails of any employees who worked on the campaign, according to a Wall Street Journal report.
+Special counsel Robert Mueller is scrutinizing the connections between Trump’s campaign and Cambridge Analytica.

 Wylie, the whistleblower who worked for Cambridge from 2013 to 2015, said his team spoke to Americans in focus groups to identify deep-seated concerns and tested ways to tap into those fears through social media.
 He claims the slogans they developed later became the catchphrases of the Trump campaign, including “drain the swamp” and “build the wall.”